Table of Contents

 Common Timeshare Scams

-These companies often advertise their services on websites and social medial channels in order to generate leads that they can use to pitch their services to prospective buyers.
+These companies often advertise their services on websites and social media channels to generate leads that they can use to pitch their services to prospective buyers.
 However, many of these companies are simply out to make a quick buck and have no real interest in helping consumers get out of their timeshare contracts.

 Here are some of the most common timeshare scams that you should be aware of: